Mike Freelander: Medical career

 Freelander studied medicine at the University of Sydney and is a Fellow of the Royal Australasian College of Physicians (FRACP).
 He trained as a paediatrician at the Royal Alexandra Hospital for Children.
 In 1984 he moved to the Macarthur region of Sydney and established his own practice, also working at Camden and Campbelltown Hospitals for several decades.
 He additionally lectured at the University of Western Sydney.

 Freelander became the head of Paediatrics at Campbelltown Hospital from 1986 to 2013.

 Freelander needed to resign from his job in order to satisfy Section 44(iv.) of the Constitution, which prohibits a person holding any office of profit under the Crown from becoming a member of parliament.

 After being elected in 2016, Freelander has continued to volunteer at Campbelltown Hospital, seeing both old and new patients from the Macarthur region.
 Freelander has seen over 200,000 patients over his medical career.

 Politics

 Freelander was elected to parliament at the 2016 federal election, defeating sitting Liberal member Russell Matheson in the Division of Macarthur.
 He was assisted by a favourable redistribution.
 He became the first Labor MP to hold Macarthur since the Keating government lost the 1996 election, and gained increased majorities, after preference distribution, at the 2019, 2022 and 2025 elections.

 He has championed several local health issues, such as obesity, for which he has advocated a sugar tax.
-The Appin Road upgrade for which he advocated in Parliament, became a $170 billion project, including a koala underpass by 2024.
+The Appin Road upgrade for which he advocated in Parliament, became a $170 million project, including a koala underpass by 2024.